fosgate29/invisible-watermark/README.md

 Detail: [https://github.com/DAI-Lab/RivaGAN](https://github.com/DAI-Lab/RivaGAN)

 Zhang, Kevin Alex and Xu, Lei and Cuesta-Infante, Alfredo and Veeramachaneni, Kalyan.
 Robust Invisible Video Watermarking with Attention.
 MIT EECS, September 2019.[[PDF](https://arxiv.org/abs/1909.01285)]

+### Changelog
+ - Removed Rivagan because it was usin torch lib which was too big to be used in an EC2 instance
+ - Removed **torch** lib from setup.py
+ - Updated to use **opencv-python-headless** because it isn't GPU dependent

+ Run 'python3 setup.py install' to install libs
+ Run 'python3 app.py' to test.
+It should print **test**